 Sinh Function Examples

-Column B of the spreadsheet below, shows examples of the Excel Sinh Function, used to calculate the hyperbolic sine of three different values.
+The following spreadsheet shows the Excel Sinh Function, used to calculate the hyperbolic sine of three different values:

-Further details and examples of the Excel Sinh function can be found on the Microsoft Office website.
+Further details and examples of the Excel Sinh function are provided on the Microsoft Office website.